sharaths21312/DiscordBots/README.md

 -> Open that file and run it

 # Common Errors:
--> If you get any errors such as: module Discord not found:
+-> If you get the error module Discord not found:

-    => Open cmd (if you are in windows)
+    => Open cmd or powershell (if you are in windows) and run either of pip install -U discord.py
-    => Type pip install discord.py
+    python -m pip install -U discord.py

-    => Open Terminal (if you are on mac on linux)
+    => Open Terminal (if you are on mac on linux) and run either of

-    => Type sudo apt-get install python3-discord.py or pip3 install discord.py
+    # apt-get install python3-discord.py (Ubuntu/debian based distributions only)
+    $ pip3 install -U discord.py (general)
+    $ python3 -m pip install -U discord.py

 -> For any other errors found, please feel free to post it in the issues column here

 # THANK YOU!